fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 joins with the query language very easily.

-Having such a loosely defined structure while retaining a very rich query capability got me thinking.
-What if we would use only one data structure for our entire application?
+Having such a loosely defined structure while retaining a very rich query capability got me thinking: what if we would use only one data structure for our entire application?
 The entire application state as a triple store, front-end and back-end.
 This would solve two fundamental problems:

-1. The data formatting problem: where the data is never formatted in the right way.
+1. **The data formatting problem**: where the data is never formatted in the right way.
 How often are we not transforming our data structure to fit our environment?
 We would get rid of this glue code once and for all.
-2. Code between back-end and front-end almost never gets shared because the data structures are quite different.
+2. **The code sharing problem**: Code between back-end and front-end almost never gets shared because the data structures are quite different.
 For rendering we often need different structure than for our domain logic.

 # The back-end